About us

 MEMBERSHIP

 Young Camden Foundation offers free membership to voluntary and community groups (including faith and sports groups) that work with children, young people and their families who live in the London Borough of Camden.
+Click here to learn more about membership.

 OUR TEAM

-A small but ambitious team with experience of working with and in the Children and young people sector:
+A small but ambitious team with experience of working with and in the Children and Young People sector:

 -